 A key attraction is Questacon, the National and Science Technology Centre, with over 200 science exhibitions over eight interactive galleries.
 There’s something for all ages, from babies to adults alike.

-The National Zoo and Aquarium is also popular with the diverse animals, as well as the fantastic playground.
+The National Zoo and Aquarium is also popular with diverse animals, as well as the fantastic playground.
 You can also stay overnight at the zoo in luxury accommodation – the Jamala Wildlife Lodge.

 The Australian War Memorial is not to be missed.
 It commemorates Australians who have died in operational service or war.
 Galleries take you through World War One and World War Two, as well as other conflicts.